Learn about single-hand placement with a built-in loading tip

 Based on an August 2021 web-based survey of women aged 18-45 (n=1,063) who currently use birth control or plan to use birth control in the next 12 months.

-Paragard must be removed by a healthcare provider.
+§Paragard must be removed by a healthcare provider.

-Based on an April 2023 web-based survey of women aged 18-50 (n=1,004) who currently use Paragard birth control and have for at least 1 year.
+Based on an April 2023 web-based survey of women aged 18-50 (n=1,004) who currently use Paragard birth control and have for at least 1 year, 48% reported no significant changes, 46% reported changes, and 6% did not remember.
+At first, periods may become heavier and longer with spotting in between.

-According to a study of 5,011 LARC users (826 using Paragard), who were asked to report changes in bleeding and cramping since their LARC was placed.
+||According to a study of 5,011 LARC users (826 using Paragard), who were asked to report changes in bleeding and cramping since their LARC was placed.

 INDICATIONS AND USAGE